perezdidac/google-directions-api/README.md

 google-directions-api
 =====================

-A Google Directions API for Android
+A Java Google Directions API for Android.